|Title:||Assistant Coach - Running Backs|

 |Recruits:||Recruiting Areas: Iowa, Kansas, Kentucky, Minnesota, Missouri, Nebraska, North Dakota, South Dakota|

-Chris Batti is in his third season on the Harvard football staff as the running backs coaching assistant in 2014.
+Chris Batti is in his fourth season on the Harvard football staff as the running backs coaching assistant in 2015.

 Batti's running backs contributed to Harvard's 15th Ivy League title in 2013 by notching 173.6 rushing yards per game in the Ancient Eight and notched 100-plus rushing yards in all but one game, while breaking over 200 yards on three occasions.
 Paul Stanton Jr., who tied the Harvard record for touchdowns in 'The Game' with four scores (two rushing, two receiving), earned a spot on the All-Ivy League team.